piranha/gostatic/README.md

 - `.Rule` - rule object, matched by page.
 - `.Pattern` - pattern, which matched this page.
 - `.Deps` - list of pages, which are dependencies for this page.
+- `.Next` - next page in a list of all site pages (use specific PageSlice's `.Next` method if you need more precise matching).
+- `.Prev` - previous page in a list of all site pages (use specific PageSlice's `.Prev` method if you need more precise matching).

 ----